 In early spring, the vet shaves them out and then I brush him regularly so that he doesn’t get the large mats.
 The Magic Coat is able to remove very small mattes (it pulls them out) before they get too large to manage.
 You can see me remove small mats from Charlotte here.

 The Magic Coat removes hair well from the cat.
-I am not including in my review below, as it was not included in my video and the product page on Amazon says it’s for dogs.
+I am not including it in my review below, as it was not included in my video and the product page on Amazon says it’s for dogs.
 But it seems to work just fine on my outdoor cats.

 4 Reasons to Brush Your Cat